CSS Portal

 Browser Support

-The following table will show you the current browser support for the HTML <bdi> tag.
+The following information will show you the current browser support for the HTML <bdi> tag.
+Hover over a browser icon to see the version that first introduced support for this HTML tag.

 Desktop